H E L P I N G O U R C O M M U N I T Y

 Lots of friends from Uganda by Kathryn Hill

 Mission Work in Uganda

-Church member Kathryn Hill, visited Uganda for her third visit to Kamwenge Secondary and Vocational school (KSVS) in February, 2018, Ruth has travelled to KSVS several times in the past and helped to prepare the way for FPC’s two prior mission trips.
+Church member Kathryn Hill, visited Uganda for her third visit to Kamwenge Secondary and Vocational school (KSVS) in February, 2018.
+She traveled to KSVS several times in the past and helped to prepare the way for FPC’s two prior mission trips.